Homeland Security Bureau

 The DHSEM Homeland Security Bureau is remains engaged in supporting efforts to deter, detect and respond to terrorism and related issues in our state.
-For FY2020/21 this includes the development of a small, specialized team of investigators and Special Agents to directly support investigations in our communities and to provide a support network for smaller agencies that lack personnel, training or expertise in analyzing these threats.
-The bureau is also supporting the NM Attorney general’s Office in the review and drafting of new legislation designed to improve the ability to address terroristic threats and activities in our state.
+This includes the development of a small, specialized team of investigators and Special Agents to directly support investigations in our communities and to provide a support network for smaller agencies that lack personnel, training or expertise in analyzing these threats.
+The bureau also supports the NM Attorney General’s Office in the review and drafting of new legislation to address terroristic threats and activities in our state.

 In close cooperation with other DHSEM offices, the Homeland Security Bureau provides support and programmatic expertise to the federal Homeland Security Grant Program (HSGP), the Non-Profit Security Grant Program (NSGP) and to Operation Stonegarden.